Flea circus: History

 The first records of flea performances were from watchmakers who were demonstrating their metalworking skills.
 In 1578, the London blacksmith Mark Scaliot produced a lock and chain that were attached to a flea.

-The first recorded flea circus dates back to the early 1820s, when an Italian impresario called Louis Bertolotto advertised an "extraordinary exhibition of industrious fleas" on Regent Street, London.
+The first recorded flea circus dates back to the early 1820s, when an Italian impresario named Louis Bertolotto advertised an "extraordinary exhibition of industrious fleas" on Regent Street, London.
 Bertolotto's flea shows included "four card-playing fleas, a flea orchestra (allegedly playing audibly), and a reenactment of Napoleon's defeat at Waterloo".
 Bertolotto's book The History of the Flea (c.
 1833) also promoted flea circuses.
 Flea performances with military themes such as staged "sword fights" among fleas, were popular in the 19th century.

 Some flea circuses persisted in very small venues in the United States as late as the 1960s.
 The flea circus at Belle Vue Zoological Gardens, Manchester, England, was still operating in 1970.
 In 2013, there was still at least one genuine flea circus still performing (at the annual Oktoberfest in Munich, Germany) and Svensons in the UK occasionally use real fleas, but most flea circuses are a sideline of magicians and clowns, and use electrical or mechanical effects instead of real fleas.